-(1) Thriving Century Limited, a privately-held BVI company of which Mr. Chim is a controlling shareholder, owns 15,263,917 ordinary shares of the Company, representing approximately 15.5% of the issued and outstanding ordinary shares of the Company.
-Mr. Chim also directly owns 2,643,900 ordinary shares of the Company, representing 2.7% of the issued and outstanding ordinary shares of the Company.

-- (5) Member of the Governance and Nominating Committee.
+- (1) Thriving Century Limited, a privately-held BVI company of which Mr. Chim is a controlling shareholder, owns 15,263,917 ordinary shares of the Company, representing approximately 15.5% of the issued and outstanding ordinary shares of the Company.
+Mr. Chim also directly owns 2,761,400 ordinary shares of the Company, representing 2.8% of the issued and outstanding ordinary shares of the Company. - (2) Member of the Disclosure Committee.
+Mr. Chim is the Chair of the Disclosure Committee. - (3) Member of the Audit Committee.
+Ms. Lee is the Chair of the Audit Committee.
+Ms. Lee also directly holds 10,000 ordinary shares. - (4) Member of the Compensation Committee.
+Mr. Bernier is the Chair of the Compensation Committee.
+Mr. Bernier also directly holds 10,000 ordinary shares. - (5) Member of the Governance and Nominating Committee.
 Mr. Chim is the Chair of the Governance and Nominating Committee. - (6) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 4,988,208 ordinary shares of the Company, representing approximately 5.1% of the issued and outstanding ordinary shares of the Company.
 Mr. Bai also directly holds 60,000 ordinary shares. - (7) Purple Star Holdings Limited, a privately-held BVI company of which Mr. Wong is a controlling shareholder, owns 24,691,628 ordinary shares of the Company, representing approximately 25.1% of the issued and outstanding ordinary shares of the Company.
 Mr. Wong also directly holds 10,000 ordinary shares.